 News from NORLA

-The participants are:
+The winners are:

 The four translators are:

-You may read more about Anne-Marie here.
+Read more about Frank here.

 On October 11th, at the Frankfurt Book Fair, NORLA’s Translator’s Award for was awarded for the 13th time – presented on this occasion by Norway’s Minister of Culture, Trine Skei Grande.

 Here you will find details on a l l of our upcoming events.